simonecorsi/scdev-npm-ts-starter/README.md

 ## Usage

+## Options

 <!-- CONTRIBUTING -->
 ## Contributing

 Project is pretty simple and straight forward for what is my needs, but if you have any idea you're welcome.

-This projects uses [commitizen](https://github.com/commitizen/cz-cli) so be sure to use standard commit format or PR won't be accepted
+This projects uses [commitlint](https://commitlint.js.org/) with Angular configuration so be sure to use standard commit format or PR won't be accepted.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)